abcute/PiaCRUE/PiaCRUE.md

 # System Rules:
 1. Syntax: The User will Use Markdown syntax to describe requirements.
 2. Language: 中文.
-3. Variables: For example, `<AutoTraining>` represents the content of the "AutoTraining" section.
+3. Variables: For example, `<CBT-AutoTraining>` represents the content of the "CBT-AutoTraining" section.
  - Requirements: The User's Goals or Tasks.
    - Background: Relevant background information.
  - Users: The Users of the Product.